securefederatedai/openfl/docs/running_the_federation.rst

 `Aggregator-Based Workflow`_
     Define an experiment and distribute it manually.
-All participants can verify model code and [FL plan](https://openfl.readthedocs.io/en/latest/running_the_federation.html#federated-learning-plan-fl-plan-settings) prior to execution.
+All participants can verify model code and :ref:`FL plan <plan_settings>` prior to execution.
 The federation is terminated when the experiment is finished

 .. _director_workflow: